 If you want to know more, please ask at the hospital she was transferred to.

-I could probably talk about this single Japanese phase for like 100 pages, but instead, I’ll just point out some things that I would take note of when looking at a card like this.
+I could talk about this single line of Japanese phase for about 100 pages, but instead, I'll just point out some things that I would take note of when looking at a card like this.

 Here's a quick (and very basic) vocab breakdown:

-- 詳しく is くわしく is kuwashiku is “detailed”… in adverb form?
-I’ll explain later
+- 詳しく (kuwashiku) is "detailed"... in adverb form.
+I'll explain later

 - は is a topic marker... usually

-- の is no is a possession particle (is that actually what this is called?).
-Anyways, it’s helping to form a noun phrase here.
+- の (no) is a possessive particle.
+It's helping to form a noun phrase here.

-- ～ていただけますか is ~te itadakemasu ka is a polite request dealski that means something like “could I possibly get you to [te-form verb].”
+- ～ていただけますか (~te itadakemasu ka) is a formal request dealski that means something like "could I possibly get you to [Vて form verb]."

 First, do I understand this card?

-The main purpose of all of your flashcards, as I explain at length in the Hacking Japanese Supercourse, is to increase your comprehension of the Japanese language.
+The main purpose of any flashcards is to increase your comprehension of the Japanese language.